Xunnamius/xscripts/docs/src/commands/project/renovate/variables/renovationTasks.md

 #### github-reconfigure-repo.longHelpDescription

-> `readonly` **longHelpDescription**: \`This renovation will apply a standard configuration preset to the remote origin repository.
+> `readonly` **longHelpDescription**: \`This renovation will apply a standard configuration preset to the origin repository.
 Specifically, this renovation will:

-- Update the "repository details"
+- Update the repository's metadata
-$\{string\} - Set description (with default emoji) to package.json::description if not already set
+$\{string\} - Set description to package.json::description only if not already set
-$\{string\} - Set website to npm.im URL if not already set
+$\{string\}$\{string\} - With default emoji prefix: ⚡
-$\{string\} - Set topics to package.json::keywords if not already set
+$\{string\} - Set homepage to "https://npm.im/pkg-name" only if not already set
-$\{string\} - Include "Releases" and remove "Packages" and "Deployments" sidebar sections
-- Set the user to star the repository
-- Set the user to watch "all activity" in the repository
-- Enable wikis with editing restricted to collaborators only
-- Enable issues
-- Enable sponsorships
+$\{string\} - Enable ambient repository-wide secret scanning
-- Enable repository preservation
+$\{string\} - Enable scanning pushes for secrets
-- Enable discussions
+$\{string\} - Enable issues
-- Enable projects
+$\{string\} - Enable projects
-- Disable "allow merge commits"
-- Enable "allow squash merging"
+$\{string\} - Enable squash merging for pull requests
+$\{string\} - Disable normal merging for pull requests
-- Enable "allow rebase merging"
+$\{string\} - Enable rebase merging for pull requests
-- Enable "always suggest updating pull request branches"
+$\{string\} - Disable branch deletion on successful pull request merge
-- Enable "allow auto-merge"
+$\{string\} - Enable suggesting forced-synchronization of pull request branches
+$\{string\} - Set topics to lowercased package.json::keywords
+- Set the repository to "starred" by the current user
+- Set the repository to "watched" (via "all activity") by the current user
-- (Re-)create and (re-)enable the "standard-protect" and "canary-protect" rulesets; issue warnings about the existence of any other rulesets
+- Create/enable the "standard-protect" and "canary-protect" rulesets
-$\{string\} - "standard-protect" restricts deletions of, requires signed commits for, and blocks force pushes to the repository's main branch and any maintenance branches
-$\{string\} - "canary-protect" restricts deletions of and requires signed commits for the repository's canary branch(es), but does NOT block force pushes to these branches
-- Clear out any classic branch protection settings
+$\{string\} - If the rulesets already exist and --force was given, they're deleted, recreated, then enabled
+$\{string\} - If the rulesets already exist and --force wasn't given, they're enabled
+$\{string\} - A warning is issued if any other ruleset is encountered
+$\{string\} - A warning is issued if a legacy "classic branch protection" setting is encountered for well-known branches
+- Upload missing GitHub Actions environment secrets (encrypted)
+$\{string\} - Only secrets that do not already exist will be uploaded
+$\{string\} - If --force was given, all existing secrets will be deleted before the upload
+$\{string\} - Secrets will be sourced from the package and project .env files
+$\{string\}$\{string\} - Empty/unset variables in .env files will be ignored

+Due to the current limitations of GitHub's REST API, the following renovations are not able to be automated and should be configured manually:

+\* Include "Releases" and remove "Packages" and "Deployments" sidebar sections
+\* Enable sponsorships
+\* Enable repository preservation (arctic code vault)
+\* Enable discussions
 - Enable "private vulnerability reporting"
 - Enable "dependency graph"
 - Enable "dependabot" (i.e. "dependabot alerts" and "dependabot security updates")

-- Enable "secret scanning" (i.e. "alerts" and "push protection")
-- Overwrite the repository's "environment secrets" for GitHub Actions using the closest .env file
-$\{string\} - The filesystem will be walked starting from the current directory upward until a suitable .env file is found or the filesystem root is reached
-$\{string\} - .env.default is used if .env is not available
-$\{string\} - Secrets are never deleted by this command, only added/overwritten
-\`
+By default, this command will preserve the origin repository's pre-existing configuration.
+Run this command with --force to overwrite any pre-existing configuration EXCEPT the origin repository's description and homepage, which can never be overwritten by this renovation.\`

 #### github-reconfigure-repo.requiresForce